aphelix/mealvoucher_doc/README.md

 - Since the additional information will be entered with the GUI, first parameter of MV_Void (VoidRequest) can be used with default 0 and "" empty string values.
 So it is ignored during transaction process.

+- If there is no batchno or stanno on the slip.
+You can leave them 0 when you input on the GUI.

 SUCCESS (0) is returned on success, corresponding error code is returned on failure

 **Return values:** <br/>